roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-04 ****** byStoryTeller07© She just couldn't help rubbing it in.
+She just couldn't help rubbing it in.
 She was busy thinking up ways of embarrassing Bernice later, when picking her up from school.
 It was so much fun playing the over caring mother; playing at being her own mother.

  Bernice wanted to cry, only just managing to hold back the tears.
 Watching Susan clack away in high heels on a hardwood floor, she felt a pang of fear rise from the past.
 It was as though her mother was abandoning her.
 She felt as though she were a young girl again, in a strange world full of hurdles.